 Welcome to the newest version of Lucidpress.

 The “My Documents” tab is cleaner than ever.
-Here’s what's new compared to the old version:
+Check out what's new!

 To begin a new InDesign import, click the “New” button, then “InDesign Import”.